SophiaLWu/book-of-faces/README.md

 ## TODO
 - Notification tab functionality
+- Add pagination to posts, friends, and users
 - Users can't see other users' profiles unless they are friends
 - Validations for being signed in to see certain pages
 - User can't friend someone that already friend him/her (fix uniqueness of friendship model)